Ruddygore Project

 The Ruddygore exploration program will explore the historic mining areas (e.g. Ruddygore, Torpy’s Crooked Creek, Maniopota) in parallel with new exploration to advance many prospective target areas that are less advanced.

-Ballymore has secured a CEI grant for $300,000 to undertake a semi regional heli-borne EM survey over a large portion of the highly prospective Chillagoe Formation in far north Queensland.
-The survey will cover the Maniopota prospect within Ballymore’s Ruddygore Project and will be the first EM geophysical assessment of the area in over 50 years.
+The survey covered the Maniopota prospect within Ballymore’s Ruddygore Project.
+It represents the first EM geophysical assessment of the area in over 50 years.